Tea production in Bangladesh

 Bangladesh is an important tea-producing country.
-It is the 12th largest tea producer in the world.
+It is the 9th largest tea producer in the world, producing a total of 97.08 million kgs in 2019.
 Its tea industry dates back to British rule, when the East India Company initiated the tea trade in the hills of the Sylhet region.
 In addition to that, tea cultivation was introduced to Greater Chittagong in 1840.
 Today, the country has 166 commercial tea estates, including many of the world's largest working plantations.
 The industry accounts for 3% of global tea production, and employs more than 4 million people.

-The tea is grown in the northern and eastern districts, the highlands, temperate climate, humidity and heavy rainfall within these districts provide a favourable ground for the production of high quality tea.
+The tea is grown in the northern and eastern districts of Bangladesh, such as in Sylhet, Panchagarh, Lalmonirhat, Thakurgaon, Dinajpur and Bandarban.
+The highlands, temperate climate, humidity and heavy rainfall within these districts provide a favourable ground for the production of high quality tea.

 History

 Historically, Bengal was the terminus of the Tea Horse Road connecting the subcontinent with China's early tea-growing regions in Yunnan.
 Atisa is regarded as one of the earliest Bengali drinkers of tea.

 Black tea cultivation was introduced in Bengal and Assam during the British Empire, particularly in Assam's Sylhet district.
 In 1834, Robert Bruce discovered tea plants in the Khasi and Jaintia Hills and other hilly areas in the northeast.
 This led to the Assam Tea Company being established in 1839 and many businessmen were actively involved with this company such as Haji Mohammed Hashim, Dwarkanath Tagore and Mutty Lall Seal.
 The company was associated with Calcutta's Bengal Tea Association.
 European traders established the first subcontinental tea gardens in the port city of Chittagong in 1840, when plantations were set up beside the Chittagong Club using Chinese tea plants from the Calcutta Botanical Garden.
 The first home-grown tea was made and tasted near the Karnaphuli River in Chittagong in 1843.
 Commercial cultivation of tea began in the Mulnicherra Estate in Sylhet in 1857.
 The Surma River Valley in the Sylhet region emerged as the centre of tea cultivation in Eastern Bengal.
 Plantations also flourished in Lower Tippera (modern Comilla) and Panchagarh which is in North Bengal.
 Panchagarh is the only third tea zone in Bangladesh and the most demanded teas are cultivated here.

 Tea was a major export of British Bengal.
 The Assam Bengal Railway served as a lifeline for the industry, transporting tea from growers in the Surma and Brahmaputra Valleys to exporters in the Port of Chittagong.

 In the early twentieth century, many local entrepreneurs also started founding their own companies such as Syed Abdul Majid, Nawab Ali Amjad Khan, Muhammad Bakht Majumdar, Ghulam Rabbani, Syed Ali Akbar Khandakar, Abdur Rasheed Choudhury and Karim Bakhsh.

 The Chittagong Tea Auction was established in 1949 by British and Australian traders.
 British companies such as James Finlay and Duncan Brothers once dominated the industry.
 The Ispahani family also became a highly prominent player in the industry.